MicrosoftDocs/windows-dev-docs/hub/apps/windows-dotnet-maui/tutorial-graph-api.md

 ## Introduction

-In this tutorial, you'll learn how to create a .NET MAUI app for Windows in Visual Studio 2022 17.3 that loads some user data from [Microsoft Graph](/graph/).
+In this tutorial, you'll learn how to create a .NET MAUI app for Windows in Visual Studio 2022 (17.3 or later) that loads some user data from [Microsoft Graph](/graph/).
 We will [authenticate](/graph/authenticationmethods-get-started) a Microsoft account with [Azure Identity](/graph/azuread-identity-access-management-concept-overview).
 The identity information, in the form of an MSAL token, will be used to authorize the Graph SDK call and get the display name for the authenticated user.

 ## Setting up the environment